The History of Milk Caps, Menko, and POGs

 2011 Topps American Pie - Fads & Fashions FF1 - POGs

-The World POG Federation returned in February 2021.
-The brand continues to distribute official POG game pieces.
+POGs: The Official Mobile Game was announced as an Indiegogo crowdfunding campaign on June 3, 2018.
+The World POG Federation returned in February 2021, and the brand continues to distribute official POG game pieces.
 Stanpac no longer produces the "Perfection" milk caps.
 In April 2022, The WPF began issuing POGART, original POG designs rendered as digital non-fungible tokens (NFTs).

 -